MAnalytics/opitools/paper.md

 # Key Functionalities

-The key function of `Opitools` is the `opi_impact()` which draws from two supporting functions, `opi_score()` and `opi_sim()`, to compute the observed score and its expectations, respectively.
+The key function of `Opitools` is the `opi_impact()` which draws from two supporting functions, `opi_score()` and `opi_sim()`, to compute the observed opinion score and its expectations, respectively.
 Four different opinion score functions are embedded in the package for user selection, with a `'fun'` parameter to allow a user-defined score function.
 These provisions enable is to enable the uptake of `opitools` package in a wide variety of application domains.

 # Acknowledgment